 image.jpeg

-Woodworking Utilizing species of wood indigenous to the United States, making things by hand, and exercising skill in carrying out one's work are essential aspects of the work we undertook through Ecological Design Partners.
-Imbued with the eth
+Woodwork Utilizing species of wood indigenous to North America, making things by hand, and exercising skill in carrying out one's work are essential aspects of the work Marc and Michael undertook through Ecological Design Partners.
+Imbued w

-Utilizing species of wood indigenous to the United States, making things by hand, and exercising skill in carrying out one's work are essential aspects of the work we undertook through Ecological Design Partners.
-Imbued with the ethos of the Arts & Crafts movement and inspired by the most salient aspects of modernist design, we created new work that paid homage to tradition in an insightful and innovative way.
+Utilizing species of wood indigenous to North America, making things by hand, and exercising skill in carrying out one's work are essential aspects of the work Marc and Michael undertook through Ecological Design Partners.
+Imbued with the ethos of the Arts & Crafts movement and inspired by the most salient aspects of modernist design, they created new work that paid homage to tradition in an insightful and innovative way.

 image.jpeg